-c) Acquisition of Servair Air Chef srl
+g) Acquisition of Servair Air Chef srl

-On 15 May 2013, dnata, one of the subsidiaries of the Group, obtained control of an existing joint venture, Servair Air Chef srl ("Servair"), by acquiring the remaining 50% through its wholly owned subsidiary Alpha Flight Italia srl.
+During 2013, one of the subsidiaries of the Group obtained control of an existing joint venture, Servair Air Chef srl ("Servair"), by acquiring the remaining 50% shares of Servair.
 Servair is one of the leading in-flight catering companies in Italy operating in 23 airports.

-The Group has recorded the fair value of assets and liabilities of Servair at the date of acquisition and are summarised as below:
+The Group recorded fair value of assets and liabilities of Servair at the date of acquisition which are summarised as below:

 Fair values AED '000

-Property, plant and equipment (see note 11) 11,270
+Property, plant and equipment (note 11) 11,270

-Intangible assets (see note 12) 26,906
+Intangible assets (note 12) 26,906

-Investments in associates and joint ventures (see note 15) 2,869
+Investments in associates and joint ventures (note 15) 2,869

 Deferred tax asset 3,503

 Trade and other receivables 77,764

 Cash and deposits with banks 39,980

 Trade and other payables (87,822)

 Fair value of the net assets acquired 74,470

 Less: Non-controlling interests (1,090)

 Group's share of net assets acquired 73,380

-Goodwill (see note 12) 177,622
+Goodwill (note 12) 177,622

 Consideration 251,002

 Less: Cash and deposits with banks acquired (39,980)

 Less: Fair value of existing interest (118,394)

 Net cash outflow on acquisition 92,628

-Costs of acquisition amounting to AED 2,213 thousand have been charged to consolidated income statement.
+Costs of acquisition amounting to AED 2,213 thousand were charged to the consolidated income statement.

-The retained interest in the indirect joint venture at the acquisition date was re-measured to fair value resulting in a net gain of AED 31,312 thousand as set out below:
+The retained interest in the indirect joint venture at the acquisition date was re-measured to fair value resulting in a net gain of AED 31,312 thousand, which has been included under "other income" in the consolidated income statement (see note 3).